guilhermejuliao/guilhermejuliao/README.md

 ## Hi!
-My name is Guilherme and i study Computer Science at PUC-RIO.
+My name is Guilherme and i am a Computer Science major at PUC-RIO.

 - Actually i'm studying JavaScript/Python/Ruby/TypeScript and CyberSecurity tools.